elalitte/glove80solder/homeRowMods.md

 # Detailed steps
 ## Copy the HRM part of Sunaku's configuration and paste it
-As pointed before, Sunaku made a great job pointing to the HRM part of his config.
+As pointed before, Sunaku made a great job pointing to the HRM part of his full config.
 I put it here as well :

 ```
 //////////////////////////////////////////////////////////////////////